Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "Dude, anytime," Lewis promised him.
 "Guess this is gonna be a whole *project,* huh?"

 "Hope so.
-It was… nice… to see something new."
+It was... nice... to see something new."

 Darcy watched him go with helpless sympathy, but Lewis made a disgusted noise as soon as he was gone.